Where to Buy Authentic Vietnamese Coffee (Robusta, Arabica)?

 2. Is Vietnamese coffee expensive?

 Compared to grocery stores or mass-market coffee, Vietnamese coffee will be more expensive to buy, but not massively so.
-However, the quality and taste you get for the slightly higher price tag is often well worth it.
+However, the quality and taste you get for the slightly higher price tag is often well worth it — especially if you’re buying coffee in large amounts, where bulk purchases often provide better value per cup.

 3. Why is Vietnamese coffee so strong?